keboola/developers-docs/extend/common-interface/config-file.md

 }
 {% endhighlight %}

-In an API request this would be passed as:
+In an API request, this would be passed as:

 {% highlight json %}
 {